South Korea Bucket List – the complete list of things worth doing

 Pick Hallabobg during harvest season on Jeju Island

 Hallabong is a type of tangerine that grows on Jeju Island and is very popular with the locals.
-They eat it as it comes, use it in tea, and even in k-beauty.
+They eat it as it comes and use it in tea and K-beauty.

 October to February is the peak season for tangerines on Jeju Island.